paulobmsousa/techblog/_posts/2019-04-30-hello-jekyll.markdown

 ## Home configuration

 Posts are shown according the descendent time order (most recent first).
-This pattern is conventional and you should respect this organization.
+This pattern is conventional, and you should respect this organization.

 In order to get it, my **home.html** is set as shown below: